tomasklaen/uosc/README.md

 ## Menu

 **uosc** provides a way to build, display, and use your own menu.
-Limitation is that the UI rendering API provided by mpv can only render stuff within window borders, so the menu can't float above it but needs to fit inside.
-This might be annoying for tiny videos but otherwise it accomplishes the same thing.
+By default the menu is empty and won't show up.

 To display the menu, add **uosc**'s `menu` command to a key of your choice.
 Example to bind it to **right click** and **menu** buttons: